-In their second Phase, bachelor's students confirm their chosen specialisation pathway gwithin their programme, if offered), and follow modules with research project weeks in their own field of interest.
-During this time, they also continue following the main business administration modules, following on from their first Phase, but now concentrating more on planning issues.
+In their second Phase, IBA students confirm their chosen IBA specialisation pathway, and follow modules with research project weeks in their own field of interest.
+During this time they also continue following the main business administration modules, following on from their first Phase, but now concentrating more on planning issues.